ozanulutas/horse-race/README.md

 # :racehorse: Horse Racing

+This prject aims to simulate a horse race.
+There are 6 laps with 10 horses racing.
+Each lap has different distances.

 ## Technologies

 - This project written in Vue 3
-- Vuex is used for global state management
+- Vuex is used for global state management with modular stores
 - Vue Router is used for routing
 - SASS is used for styling